keithalewis/math/eebo.md

 \renewcommand\ker{\operatorname{ker}}
 \newcommand\span{\operatorname{span}}

-It is actually quite rare that mathematics can be applied to financial problems.
+It is quite rare that mathematics can be applied to financial problems.
 Businesses face many problems that cannot be reduced to statements that are either true or false that can be derived from axioms using rules of inference.
 On the occasions that mathematics can be used there is often no other way of solving a problem.